KrunkZhou/Awesome-Stars/README.md

 *   [sitegui/nodejs-websocket](https://github.com/sitegui/nodejs-websocket) - A node.js module for websocket server and client

 *   [dmitrizzle/chat-bubble](https://github.com/dmitrizzle/chat-bubble) - Simple chatbot UI for the Web with JSON scripting 👋🤖🤙

-*   [axa-group/nlp.js](https://github.com/axa-group/nlp.js) - An NLP library for building bots, with entity extraction, sentiment analysis, automatic language identify, and so more

 ## G-code